Tina the 1st

 I arrived at the Coulston Foundation at the age of twenty- seven.
 My life appears uneventful for the next four and a half years until Save the Chimps took over the nearly bankrupt laboratory in September 2002.
 Things definitely perked up, as chimpanzee introductions began, and family groups were formed.
 I became a part of Bobby’s family and migrated to Florida in January 2010.

 A behavior profile done on me in the lab described me as confident and as someone who does well in a group.
 This is still true today.
 A strong female, I became a high-ranking member of my family until my status waivered somewhat when my diabetes started to leave me tired and less able to participate in group politics.
 Fortunately, the medical issue was diagnosed quickly and STC staff put together a plan to train me to voluntarily present my arm for insulin injections.
 I am kind towards my caregivers but being so strong-willed there was concern about how I would react to being poked with a needle.
 As it turns out, there was nothing to worry about.
-I quickly realized what was being asked and offered my arm for my insulin injection with little fuss.
+I quickly realized what was being asked and offered my arm for insulin injections when I needed them, with little fuss.
 Once my health was on the mend I resumed my leadership role in the group.

 A big part of sanctuary life is being comfortable and happy.
 For me this means making sure I always have a nylon jacket and plenty of soft blankets to take with me to the island and back in to the building to sleep at night.
 At one point I became so attached to a particular jacket, I carried it around until it was the size of a handkerchief!
 Along with all the laundry, my jackets are washed on a regular basis and hung up to dry.
 If I spot one on the clothesline I will ask for it, which of course my caregivers willingly oblige.